bedapub/kinex/docs/chapters/features/comparison.rst

 .. note::

-    The directory should have multiple ``.csv`` files that contain enrichment analysis results from kinex
+    The directory should have multiple ``.csv`` files that contain enrichment analysis result tables from kinex

     .. code::